Menu Toggle Software

 Given that blowdown discharges hot water, it also results in fuel, water, and chemical losses.
 Manual boiler blowdown is typically excessive, resulting in unnecessary losses.
 Automatic blowdown systems avoid excessive blowdown by monitoring and maintaining water conductivity within manufacturer-specified setpoints.
 This eliminates the need for operators to make manual valve adjustments and offers the following benefits:

-Deaerators remove dissolved air from steam boiler feedwater to protect the system from corrosion.
-They are present in nearly all large boiler systems and are commonly operated at pressures that are higher than necessary.
-Overpressurization leads to excess venting, and underpressurization can lead to insufficient air removal, which can lead to oxygen pitting and corrosion on contact surfaces.
-Ensuring proper deaerator pressurization saves energy and has no additional cost for end users.
+Deaerators may be operated at higher-than-necessary pressures.
+Over-pressurization leads to excess venting, while under-pressurization can lead to insufficient air removal that may result in oxygen pitting and corrosion on contact surfaces.
+Ensuring proper deaerator pressurization through the steam supply line regulator saves energy and has no additional cost for end users.

-Preliminary statewide natural gas savings from an automatic blowdown requirement are estimated at 0.47 million therms per year.
+Preliminary savings calculations and assumptions can be found in the blowdown and deaerator pressure savings calculations document.
 In addition to the energy benefits, these practices would reduce local photochemical smog and improve air quality.
 The value of improved air quality is amplified by the consideration that many industrial facilities are located near Low- and Moderate-Income (LMI) housing, which is disproportionately exposed to lower air quality.

 Relevant Documents